Chalcedonian schism: Modern dialogue

 Although Constantinople was essentially cut off from Egypt and Syria by the Muslim conquests, it stayed in close contact with Armenia, which allowed for several more attempts to repair the schism.
-The Byzantines and Armenians achieved temporary unions in 571, 632, 862 and 1179.
+The Byzantines and Armenians achieved temporary unions after Justin II's Second Henotikon in 571, the Council of Thedosioupolis in 632, the Council of Shirakavan in 862, and the Council of Hromkla in 1179.
 In 1439–1445, the Council of Florence (which aimed to reunite the Catholic and Eastern Orthodox Churches) received delegations from the Armenian, Coptic, Ethiopian and Syriac Orthodox Churches, and published several bulls announcing reunion with those churches.
 However, none of those unions proved lasting.

 In 1964, the Faith and Order Commission of the World Council of Churches organised an informal meeting between Eastern and Oriental Orthodox theologians in Aarhus, Denmark.
 Three more unofficial dialogues were held in Bristol in 1967, Geneva in 1970, and Addis Ababa in 1971.
 The success of these ecumenical dialogues led to the foundation of the Joint Commission of the Theological Dialogue Between the Orthodox Church and the Oriental Orthodox Churches, which conducted four official dialogues in 1985, 1989, 1990 and 1993.
 Like the Byzantines who attempted to repair the schism centuries before, the Joint Commission used the Cyrillian formulas "one nature of God the Word incarnate" and "two natures divided in thought alone" to establish common ground between both sides of the schism.
 The Second Agreed Statement, adopted by the 1990 meeting of the Joint Commission, concluded that the Eastern and Oriental Orthodox Churches held the same faith, with their differences being merely over terminology, not belief.
 It proposed the lifting of the mutual anathemas between the Eastern and Oriental Orthodox Churches.

 The Joint Commission's proposals were accepted by the Eastern Orthodox Churches of Alexandria, Antioch, Romania and Serbia, and by the Oriental Orthodox Churches of Alexandria, Antioch and Malankara-India.
 However, a group of Athonite monks expressed concerns about the dialogue, particularly the possibility of full communion being re-established between the Eastern and Oriental Orthodox without the latter accepting the Council of Chalcedon.

 Ecumenical dialogue has also developed between the Catholic and Oriental Orthodox Churches since the Second Vatican Council.
 1964 also saw the establishment of Pro Oriente, a Catholic foundation aiming to improve relations with the Oriental Orthodox Churches.
 In 1973, to celebrate the return of part of Saint Mark's relics to Egypt, Pope Paul VI and Pope Shenouda III of Alexandria published a joint declaration of faith.
 Since 2003, the Joint International Commission for Theological Dialogue between the Catholic Church and the Oriental Orthodox Churches has held regular dialogues between the Oriental Orthodox and Catholic Churches.